Kojiki (album)

-Kojiki is an album by the new age artist Kitarō, which was nominated for a Grammy award in 1990.
+Kojiki (Japanese: 古事記/こじき) is an album by the new age artist Kitarō, which was nominated for a Grammy award in 1990.
+It is based on the Kojiki, a classic book of ancient Japanese history and legends.

 This album features the string section from the Skywalker Symphony, along with Kitaro's signature keyboard and flute sounds.
 It was released in 1990.

 The flute music and prelude in the song "Duniya Haseenon ka mela" from the Bollywood movie Gupt (released in 1997) has been partially influenced from the song Matsuri (among other songs by Kitaro), by the composer Viju Shah.